HanLab-BME-MTU/applications/EB3Tracker/GUIs/plusTipSeeTracks_README.txt

 profiles by loading the projData.mat file from the 'meta' folder and viewing: projData.nTrack_sF_eF_vMicPerMin_trackType_lifetime_totalDispPix

 The "Plot Tracks" button calls plusTipPlotTracks.m.
+If other colors for the track overlays are desired, they can be set in plusTipPlotTracks.m near the end in the "for iColor=1:6" loop.

 ---------------------------------------------------------------------------
 "Track Movies"